The Reality Behind the Manuals: How Norman Knights Really Trained

 Several factors limit the historical accuracy of Norman training manuals:

 • Chivalric bias – The texts were often produced in monastic or courtly settings, where the values of chivalry were actively promoted.
-This inevitably colored their depiction of warfare.
+This inevitably colored their depiction of warfare, downplaying the brutality and emphasizing honorable single combat.

 Comparing Sources: Cross-Referencing for Accuracy